redgridone/redgrid-cli/README.md

 # Redgrid Pair Device

-Using this script it is easy for anyone to pair a Genio device without having to use the phone app.
+Using this CLI it is easy for anyone to pair a Genio device without having to use the phone app.

 ```
+Manage devices in the RegGrid TUYA cloud

+Commands:
-Pair a Genio device with the RedGrid TUYA cloud: index.js --ssid [string]
+  rgridpair link - Link a Genio device with the RedGrid managed TUYA cloud
---password [string]
+                                                                      [default]
+  rgridpair list - List the linked devices

 Options:
   --version   Show version number                                     [boolean]
+  -h, --help  Show help                                               [boolean]
   --ssid      The WiFi access point name (SSID) that the Genio device should
               connect to.
 This must be a 2.4GHz WiFi network (5GHz not
               supported)                                             [required]
   --password  The password for the WiFi access point.                [required]
-  -h, --help  Show help                                                [boolean]
+                                           [boolean]

 ```